How is maternity pay calculated?

 You can contact us with any questions related to the legal aspects of maternity leave.
 Our experts will respond within two working days.

 Parental leave is the following period, which can last even up to the fourth year of the child.
-The allowance during parental leave is uniform throughout the country, totalling CZK 300,000, and it is up to you whether you divide it into one, two, three or four years.
-This also determines the amount of the allowance, which amounts to just under CZK 7,000 when spread over the longest possible period and just over CZK 24,000 when taken over the shortest possible period.
+The allowance during parental leave is uniform throughout the country, totalling CZK 350,000, and it is up to you whether you divide it into one, two or three years.
+The amount of the allowance depends on this, which is just under CZK 10,000 when spread over the longest possible period and just over CZK 29,000 when taken over the shortest possible period.
+Most expectant mothers are interested in the calculation of the benefits they will receive during maternity leave.

 Calculation of maternity leave for female employees